getAlby/oauth2server/README.md

 	- `$token` should be the admin token obtained in the previous step.
   The response should be a `302 Found` with the `Location` header equal to the redirect URL with the code in it:
 	`Location: localhost:8080/client_app?code=YOUR_CODE`
-- Fetch an access token and a refresh token using the authorization code obtained in the previous step `oauth/token`:
+- Fetch an access token and a refresh token using the authorization code obtained in the previous step `oauth/token` by doing a HTTP POST request with form parameters:
 	```
 	http -a test_client:test_secret
 	-f POST https://api.regtest.getalby.com/oauth/token